 - Segmental resection: Removing the tumor and surrounding structures

-- Lobectomy: Removing the entire lobe of the lung with cancer, which is done for most lung cancers
+- Lobectomy: Removing the entire lobe of the lung with cancer, which is performed for most lung cancers

 Wedge or segmental resection may also be used to treat esophageal cancer.
-Thoracic surgery procedures may be done with either minimally invasive techniques or traditional open surgery methods.
+Thoracic surgery procedures may be performed with either minimally invasive techniques or traditional open surgery methods.

 Minimally invasive surgeries include: